 With the assistance our nationally-recognized Professor Michael Vastine, and the invaluable support of the Immigration Coordinator, Yanick Laroche, the law student representatives worked tirelessly, representing indigent individuals in removal proceedings before the Immigration Court and the Board of Immigration Appeals.

-Students in the Immigration Clinic conducted all aspects of client representation, from client intake and case development to representation in all hearings, compilation and submission of all evidence, examination of witnesses (including experts where required), and all oral and closing arguments.
+Students in the Immigration Clinic conducted all aspects of client representation, from client intake and case development, to representation in hearings, compilation and submission of evidence, examination of witnesses (including experts where required), and all oral and closing arguments.

-Valerie Zeppilli (3L) and Paul Schoenberger (3L) were challenged with a cancellation of removal case in the detained setting, with the client detained in Moore Haven, Florida, and the court hearings at the immigration court within the Krome detention center.
+Valerie Zeppilli (3L) and Paul Schoenberger (3L) were challenged with a cancellation of removal case in the detained setting.
+The client was detained in Moore Haven, Florida, and the court hearings at the immigration court within the Krome Detention Center.
 The student litigants were able to highlight positive aspects of their client’s life, juxtaposing her relationship with her family and strong work history with her legal transgressions.
-Valerie and Paul submitted over thirty exhibits and were able to convince the Immigration Judge.
+Valerie and Paul submitted over thirty exhibits and were able to convince the immigration judge.
 Their client was reunited with her daughter and grandson, shortly thereafter.

 This is a year-long clinic available to second- and third-year law students and designed to provide the legal, ethical, and moral tools needed to provide high-quality immigration services to the under-served community.
 Students represent asylum seekers, battered spouses and children, and other non-citizens seeking immigration relief in Immigration Court, before the Board of Immigration Appeals, and the Department of Homeland Security.